 Where `y prop x`, it can be re-written as `y = kx` where `k` is the constant of proportionality.

 If two terms are in direct proportion, the terms may be plotted on a graph.
-Note that, for terms to be in direct proportion, when one term evaluates to zero, then the other term must also equal zero.
+For terms to be in direct proportion, when one term evaluates to zero, then the other term must also equal zero.

-The gradient of the graph will give the constant of proportionality.
+The gradient of the graph will give the constant of proportionality, `k`.

 = `frac(9)(13.5)` = `frac(2)(3)`

 A straight line is drawn through (2, 8) and (4, 12).
 Does the straight line represent a direct proportion?

 The gradient = `frac(12 - 8)(4 - 2)` = `frac(4)(2)` = 2

 `8 = 2 xx 2 + c`

 Because the line does not cross at (0,0), they are not in direct proportion.